remotain/WA105_LightSoft/README.md

 ```
 Install
 -------
 The package depends only on [ROOT](http://root.cern.ch/) v5-34-34.
-The compatibility with other versions is not granted.
+The compatibility with more recent versions (ROOOT-6) is not granted.

 Make sure your ```$ROOTSYS``` variable is set and pointing to a valid ROOT installation.